-The big question is: should we learn slang?
+The big question is: should we learn slang and colloquial expressions?

 I hope you enjoy the introduction, but if you want to skip straight to the lesson, just scroll down the page to the audio called A casual chat between colleagues, and follow the instructions there.

 I’m inclined to think that if you want to really understand native speakers, then yes, you do need to know a little bit of slang and colloquial expressions!

 Like it or not, us native speakers use slang and colloquial language ALL THE TIME!

 And the most difficult thing about slang in particular, is that it varies in all the different places where English is spoken.
 And it also changes depending on one’s age.
 My 21 year old cousin uses words and expressions that continually have me looking up the meanings on Google!

 So if it can be hard on us, I’m betting it can be really confusing for you guys.
 Especially when a slang word is the main topic of the sentence – this can stop you from understanding the whole lot!

 Which colloquial expressions are important?

 What I would say first and foremost is, don’t worry about this too much!
 There is no way to possibly learn all the slang out there – I don’t know loads of it myself!